NeneWang/learn-programming/blog/2022-6-9-fitting-multiple-courses.md

 - Java
 - Game Development using GameStudio 2
 - Web Development (Front-end)
+- Crafts 101

-### After Python
+### After the first programming Language

-- Python for Automation
+- Python for boring stuff Automation
+- Python Advanced
 - Hardware and Robotics
 - Data Science & Artificial Intelligence
 - Hacking 101
-- Project 101
+- Project 101 - You design your own programming project and work on it.
+(I recommend at least taking 2 classess with me before this.)
 - Competitive Programming
 - Cracking your code Interview
+- Game Development using Unity